Dealing with Tenant Damage to your Property in Ontario

 Table of Contents

-Recovering from a bad tenant is never easy.
+Dealing with tenant damage to a rental property is never easy.
 In many cases, you get stiffed and end up having to foot the bill for the extra costs necessary to repair your property from a bad tenant.
 Nevertheless, landlord rights do exist, and you do have some recourse should a tenant trash your property after leaving on bad terms.
-But what can a landlord do if a tenant damages property?
+What to do if a tenant damages property in Ontario?

 Understanding Tenant Responsibilities